NUURKEY47/NUURKEY47/README.md

 I'm **noor mohamed abdikadir**, a passionate front-end and PHP developer constantly learning and growing in the ever-evolving field of web development.

 ## 🔭 What I'm Currently Working On
-- 🌱 I’m currently learning advanced JavaScript frameworks like React.js
+- 🌱 I’m currently learning advanced JavaScript frameworks like React.js and php
 - 🚀 Working on personal projects to improve my skills in full-stack development

 ## 🌟 Featured Projects